Rotation Trade Sustained On Vision Of A Vaccinated World: Greer

 Greer said the rotation is changing, and it’s proving to be capable of advancing the stock market and continuing the ascent toward S&P 4K.
 The rally in the S&P has not been driven by FAANG stocks but rather by natural resources, which is a dramatically different dynamic from the lockdown rally.
 He said that this rally seems to be able to sustain itself upon the market’s ability to look through to a post-vaccine world.

-Greer also shared his thoughts about the Airbnb IPO during the Daily Briefing.
+Greer also shared his thoughts about the Airbnb (ABNB) IPO during the Daily Briefing.
 He believes it fits with the market scenario right now, and said he likes the company and thinks it has a future in the U.S. financial economy.
 While Greer said he’s going to reserve judgement on the IPO, he did say he imagines it will be welcomed with open arms given the amount of capital looking for a safe place to go, or at least a place with good returns.

 Turning to the Fed and its continuing modus operandi of addressing the recovery through asset price inflation, Greer said that it is clear that if you have assets, you’re going to be ok, and if you don’t, you’ll be left out of the recovery.